 Hyaluronic acid is found naturally in your knee joint to provide cushioning and lubrication.
 With osteoarthritis, the amount of this fluid can decrease, and the fluid can become thinner.
 For this reason, doctors may recommend an injection of hyaluronic acid, especially when steroid injections do not provide significant relief.
 For injection purposes, hyaluronic acid is extracted from rooster combs or generated by bacteria in a laboratory.

 Hyaluronic acid injections are mostly used to treat osteoarthritis but have been used to treat knees affected by rheumatoid arthritis as well.
-The benefits appear to last for about 5 to 6 months.
+The benefits appear to last for about five to six months.
 Different versions of this kind of treatment exist and some require multiple injections over several weeks.
 Treatment can be repeated after a six-month waiting period.

 Beyond just providing extra cushion and lubrication, the injection may also work by: